-The data input word is 4 bits long and consists of two enable bits (EN1 and EN2) and two programming bits (SPD and SLP).
+The data input word is 4 bits long and consists of two enable bits (EN1 and EN2) and two programming bits (SPD and SLP) see Table 2.
 EN1 is applied to the first rising edge of SCK after the conversion is complete.
 Programming is enabled by setting EN1 = 1 and EN2 = 0.